Maryam-Mdl/Code-For-The-Revolution/README.md

-# Code-for-the-Revolution
+# Code For The Revolution
 Help build free, open-source and widely available tools to facilitate civil movements against authoritarian regimes

-### You know anything about code and are looking for your next project, check [**The Activist's Wishlist**](The Activist's Wishlist.md)
+### You know anything about code and are looking for your next project, check [**The Activist's Wishlist**]([The Activist's Wishlist.md](https://github.com/Maryam-Mdl/Code-For-The-Revolution/blob/main/The%20Activist's%20Wishlist.md#the-activists-wishlist))

 ### Are you a journalist, activist, or protester living under an authoritarian regime?
-**Contribute to the Activist's Wishlist.** If there’s a tool or resource you desperately need, but doesn’t yet exist, **please reach out to maryam.mdl@proton.me**
-Your input could help developers worldwide build solutions that make a real difference.
+Contribute to the Activist's Wishlist
+If you can think of any tool or resource you need, but doesn’t yet exist, **please reach out to maryam.mdl@proton.me** Your input could help developers worldwide build solutions that make a real difference.